 Accounting is an applied mathematics course where students learn about the operational principles necessary for success in the workplace.
 Topics include basic accounting procedures, debits and credits, customer needs assessment, investment activities, analyzing, evaluating, and creating financial reports, and technology applications for operating systems and budgets.
-Building upon these topics, students will conduct a financial analysis of a real-world business organization.
-This is a semester class.
+This is a semester class and is paired with Using History to Understand Contemporary Issues (Course #: 4410).

-SCIENCE ELECTIVES
+SCIENCE